 If you’re hearing yourself in your head while reading, that is because this is how most people were taught to read; to say the words silently in their head.

-This habit is called subvocalization, and although common, it is one of the main reasons why people read slowly and have trouble improving their reading speed.
+This habit is called subvocalization, and although typical, it is one of the main reasons people read slowly and have trouble improving their reading speed.

 Why do most people read between 150 and 250 wpm and not above 300 wpm?
 Because it’s hard to talk that fast, so we need to change this habit of subvocalization.
 You don’t want to get stuck reading as fast as you talk.
 You’re capable of reading as fast as you can think.